 Some of the amenities available include pram parking, changing space and feeding rooms.
 Additionally, visitors may enjoy great food at No. 1 William, a delightful space with ample seating space and great views of Sydney’s skyline.
 They offer breakfast and lunch as well as high-tea.

-To get to the Australian Museum, you can walk, drive or catch public transport.
-The museum is located across from Hyde Park and St Mary’s Cathedral.
+To get to the Australian Museum, you can walk, drive or catch public transport, with the museum located across from Hyde Park and St Mary’s Cathedral.
 If driving, you can park in one of the nearby parking lots for around $20 per day with a rebate from the museum.
 There is also street metred parking around the museum.
 If you would prefer to take public transport, the nearest station is St. James, Museum and Town Hall.

 If you need to leave the museum for any reason, re-entry is free on the day upon presentation of your ticket.